Want to become a Chartered Accountant?

 Complete your degree and obtain high enough marks to get entrance into CTA – then complete CTA.

-For your CTA, you can do part time with UNISA or enroll for after-hours with Monash University.
-If you choose UNISA, you can take classes offered by various institutions such as Graduate Achievers or Edge Business School, among others.
+For your CTA, you can complete this full time at various universities.
+You can also choose to study part time with UNISA or enroll for after-hours with Monash University.
+If you choose UNISA, you can take classes offered by various institutions such as Varsity College or Edge Business School, among others.

 Both the degree and CTA are rather challenging so you have to carefully consider whether you can manage this part time while you work.
 However, it is attainable if you are willing to put in the extra effort.